easysql/vscode-ext/README.md

 ## Roadmap

-- Completion: provide variable/template/template-variable completion
+- Completion: provide variable/include completion
+- Completion from included files: provide variable/template/template-variable/include completion
 - Jump to definition: jump to template definition for included files
 - Jump to definition: jump to var definition in current file and in included files